 Hong Kong's street front pet store.
 The Goldfish Market sells just about every species and color of fish you can imagine, as well as lizards, snakes and other exotic creatures.
 Head here during Chinese New Year or other traditional Chinese festivals to see it at its most frantic.

-Where: Tung Choi Street North, Mongkok
+Where: Tung Choi Street North, Mongkok (Google Maps)

 Business Card Market

 A single lane clogged with sellers of business cards and company chops.
 Bring your USB flash drive, give the seller your design, or let them design one for you, and you can have your cards made in a day or two.
 Essential in a city that thrives on the exchange of neatly designed business cards.

 Where: Man Wah Lane, Sheung Wan (Google Maps)

 One of the biggest outdoor markets on Hong Kong Island, Wan Chai Street Market sells a variety of everything from kids toys to Chinese clothes.
 It's essentially an outdoor department store.
 Locals still shop here and prices remain fair.